Haneen009/project2/README.md

-# Animal catogories with respect to their eating habits
+# Animal catogories with respect to their eating habits.